 Tip: Observe how another team reacts to their team leader’s feedback, as well as observe how your team reacts to you.
 By watching the reactions, you will be able to gauge whether the leadership is effective or not, and accordingly steer the ship.

 3. Motivation & Self-regulation:

 What’s your inner motivation to work towards a greater emotional quotient?
 As soon you identify it, note it down.
-Your motivation could be either financial success in business or solidarity with your team or improvisation on personal and professional productivity.
+Your motivation could be either financial success in business or solidarity with your team or improvisation on personal and professional productivity or help in providing training for women empowerment.
 Whatever it may be, once the motive is clear, recognise and re-channel the actions that don’t fit inside your circle of motivation.
 Practice being calm and hold yourself completely accountable for any progression or digression you make.
 If you are not an emotional person, respond to emotions of others, and if you are the impulsive kind, then don’t make the run with emotions.
 Either way, let me forewarn you that leaping out of your comfort zone is needed to climb higher on the EQ ladder.

 Tip: Write down your motivation for improving EQ and read it multiple times by looking in the mirror until it consumes you and keeps you inspired from within.

-In this way, Emotional Quotient can be game-changing for an entrepreneur, but even so, not in isolation.
+In this way, Emotional Quotient can be game-changing for establishing women leadership and empowerment,and also for providing women empowerment training but even so, not in isolation.
 Remember to blend your professional excellence along with the right dosage of EQ, and shake it well.
-Experiment, practice and devise your perfect strategy; go on and climb your way through to the top with grace and a sense of fulfilment.
+Experiment, practice and devise your perfect strategy; go on and climb your way through to the top with grace and a sense of fulfillment.